dmc5179/ansible-role-aws-vmimport-role/README.md

 Role Variables
 --------------

+`s3_bucket_name`

+The name of the S3 bucket where where the disk images to be convereted are stored.
+This is the only user provided variable required for the role.

 `s3_bucket_arn`

-The ARN of the S3 bucket where where the disk images to be convereted are stored.
+The dynamically generated ARN of the S3 bucket provided in the `s3_bucket_name` variable and used in the `vmimport-policy.json.j2` template.

 Dependencies
 ------------